 The object of the game is no different than your standard variety of blackjack.
 The goal for every player is to achieve a hand total of 21, or as close to it as possible without busting.
 If the player’s hand is higher than the dealer’s, without exceeding 21, the player wins.
 However, achieving any hand total of 21 automatically wins.

 Pirate 21 is a multi-hand blackjack game, meaning a player can participate in up to 3 hands per game.
-The default minimum and maximum table limits are set at $1 to $100 per hand.
+You can find sites with a minimum and maximum table limits set at $1 to $1000 per hand.

 The following rules apply: